fluid-project/sjrk-story-telling/README.md

 * Run `node .\index.js` to launch the server

 ### Theme customization
+#### Provided themes
 The "base" files included in this repository, located in the `themes/base` directory, are intended to provide a bare-bones implementation of the Storytelling Tool without any project- or organization-specific branding or other bells and whistles.
 The interface is extensible and customizable to enable the creation of new experiences, themes and story contexts within the tool.
+The site comes with two custom themes already available: `karisma` and `learningReflections`.
+* `learningReflections` Has a few extra pages with content and is styled to illustrate the support of the Storytelling Project by the [William and Flora Hewlett Foundation](https://www.hewlett.org/) and the [Oak Foundation](http://www.oakfnd.org/).
+* `karisma` is a fun theme with some hand-drawn illustrations on a welcome page and was created for use as part of the SJRK work being done by the [Fundación Karisma](https://karisma.org.co).

+#### Creating a new theme
-To create a custom theme, follow these steps:
+To create new a custom theme, follow these steps:
 - Set the `theme` value in the server config file (see [Configuring the application](#configuring-the-application)) to the name of your new theme.
 For the sake of this example, we'll use `cuteCats`.
 - Create a new folder for code and assets associated with the new theme (for examples, please see the `themes/karisma` or `themes/learningReflections` folders).
 The folder name **must** be the same as the `theme` value in the config file.
 - Create a JavaScript file which contains extensions of the `page` grades (e.g. for `sjrk.storyTelling.page.storyEdit`, add a new grade `sjrk.storyTelling.cuteCats.storyEdit` which has the former as one of its gradeNames).
 These extensions could include new `ui` components for new sections of the page, new events or other functionality.
 The name of the JavaScript file must match the folder and theme name, e.g. `themes/cuteCats/js/cuteCats.js`